Beauty queen goes through long surgery after face paralyzed by stroke

 That was Doctor Daniel Knott's specialty - difficult facial re-animations.

-Julia went into surgery Tuesday morning for an eight-hour procedure where Dr. Knott and his team would transplant muscle from her thigh to the paralyzed section of her face.
+Julia went into surgery Tuesday morning for an eight-hour procedure where Dr. Knott and his colleague Dr. Rahul Seth would transplant muscle from her thigh to the paralyzed section of her face.

 It is a delicate complicated surgery which Julia hopes will bring back some simple things she could do once upon a time.
 "I'm just excited to breathe out of my nostril.
 I'm excited to sing and smile."